Consensys/doc.web3signer/docs/HowTo/Monitor/Metrics.md

 To configure Prometheus and run with Web3Signer:

 1. Configure Prometheus to poll Web3Signer.
-For example, add the following yaml fragment to the `scrape_configs` block of the `prometheus.yml` file:
+For example, add the following YAML fragment to the `scrape_configs` block of the `prometheus.yml` file:

     !!! example "Example configuration"